nprapps/nprapps.github.com/_posts/2015-02-26-multivariate-testing.markdown

 <img src="/img/mvt-test-model.png" alt="Test model" />
 <p><small>The test exposed two possible paths to users</small></p>

-When we ran the test, we showed half of users the Care Question with two buttons, “Yes” and “No”.
+When we ran the test, we showed half of users (who reached the final slide) the Care Question with two buttons, “Yes” and “No”.
 Clicking Yes brought them to one of the two actions listed above, clicking No revealed a prompt to email us feedback.
 The control group was shown the action we wanted them to take, without a preceeding question.

 We were able to run these tests at about equal intervals with [a small amount of code](https://github.com/nprapps/lookatthis/blob/master/posts/fugelsang/www/js/app.js#L204-L225).